How to Demand Compensatory Education in Connecticut Special Education

 - A new IEP goal — compensatory education is a separate remedy, delivered in addition to current IEP services

-- Optional — when a violation is established, the district must provide compensatory education
+- Optional — when a violation and resulting educational loss are established, the district may be required to provide compensatory education

 Step 1: Document the Gap